Anchor PDAs and Accounts

 Within the instruction logic, we’ll populate the data of the new movie_review

 account with the instruction data.
-We’ll also set the reviewer
+We’ll also set the reviewer field as the

-account from the instruction context.
+initializer account from the instruction context.

-We will also perform some checks, using the require!
+We will also perform some checks, using the require! macro, to make sure that:

 - The rating is between 1 and 5